changlinli/intro-to-technical-ai-safety-slides/basic_linear_algebra_exercises/exercises.md

 *Exercise*:

-> Let's say I instead defined additon on $R^2$ to be element-wise maximums.
+> Let's say I instead defined addition on $R^2$ to be element-wise maximums.
 > That is $(x_0, y_0) + (x_1, y_1) = (\text{max}(x_0, x_1), \text{max}(y_0,
 > y_1))$.
 We keep scalar multiplication the same as the usual definition.
 Is
 > this a valid vector space?